Kapwani Kiwanga: The Sand Recalls the Moon’s Shadow

-This exhibition is organized by Ylinka Barotto, Associate Curator, Moody Center for the Arts.
+Kapwani Kiwanga: The Sand Recalls the Moon’s Shadow is curated by Ylinka Barotto, Associate Curator, Moody Center for the Arts.